-- a) UNDP measures development on the parameters of education, health and per capita income whereas World Bank measures the same only on the basis of per capita income. - b) UNDP ranks the countries on the basis of development whereas World Bank classifies them into three categories: rich countries, middle income countries and poor countries. - c) UNDP has a broader framework to measure development whereas World Bank has a narrow framework to measure the same. - d) UNDP publishes Human Development Report whereas World Bank publishes World Development Report - 12 Explain the following terms - a) Infant Mortality Rate - b) Literacy Rate - c)Net Attendance Ratio
+• UNDP measures development on the parameters of education, health and per capita income whereas World Bank measures the same only on the basis of per capita income.

+- UNDP ranks the countries on the basis of development whereas the World Bank classifies them into three categories: rich countries, middle income countries and poor countries. - UNDP has a broader framework to measure development whereas World Bank has a narrow framework to measure the same. - UNDP publishes the Human Development Report whereas the World Bank publishes the World Development Report.